 Kaspian Picnic Area is located on National Forest land and is situated along a one-half mile stretch of cobbled shoreline with expansive views across Lake Tahoe.
 The picnic area parallels the Tahoe City bike path, and offers numerous picnic tables, a 100 foot public pier, and public restroom.
 The site is managed by a concessionaire, California Land Management.

 Open year-round.
 No gates at the shoreline; gated at Kaspian Campground area only.

 Email: [email protected]

-The beach is managed by a concessionaire under a US Forest Service special use permit.
+The beach is managed by a concessionaire under a USDA Forest Service special use permit.
 Dogs on leash only.
 Picnic tables are provided along with a restroom near the lakeshore.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: